oblq/Navigator/README.md

 [![Swift4 compatible][Swift4Badge]][Swift4Link]

-Easily find and navigate to any ViewController inside your app by passing just the class Type.
+Easily find and navigate to any ViewController inside your app by passing just the class Type and get the instance synchronously or asynchronously (on the main thread).

-**Navigator.swift** will look for it recursively inside UITabBarController, UINavigationController, UIViewController.childViewControllers, UIViewController.presentedViewController.

-Get the instance synchronously or asynchronously, on the main thread.
+Navigator is a central navigation system for your application.
+This way the code becomes declarative and decoupled, so that **Navigator.swift** does not need to know what is presenting.
+It also makes simple to handle external requests such as deep linking.

 ## Usage